Jo Elizabeth Pinto

 What the Readers Say

-Get Ready to Enjoy
+Get Ready To Enjoy

 Pinto writes heart-warming and realistic stories about parenting as a blind person.
 Some stories had me laughing out loud, and others made me tear up.